shashanksigdel/Bank-Appointment-Booking/README.md

 Concurrently runs json server and npm server in the development mode.\
 Open localhost to view it in your browser.
 Open /appointments to view Fake Rest API..

-See the section about [opening project](/getHelp) for more information after running the project.